-For DPFRS, with respect to Chapter 9 Case benefit adjustments, the Pension Settlement (for which benefit levels were and are contingent on other factors, including receipt of outside contributions), did not reduce DPFRS Legacy Plan pension benefits, but provided for a 55 percent reduction in cost-of-living adjustments, or 'escalators' (COLAs) paid after June 30, 2014.
+For DPFRS, with respect to Chapter 9 Case benefit adjustments, the Pension Settlement (for which benefit levels were and are contingent on other factors, including receipt of outside contributions), did not reduce DPFRS Legacy Plan pension benefits, but provided for a 55 percent reduction in cost-of-living adjustments, or "escalators" (COLAs) paid after June 30, 2014.
 The Plan of Adjustment also includes the possibility of restoration of certain pension benefit cuts based on a program for the most financially vulnerable pensioners and beneficiaries through the State of Michigan Treasury Department as well as a new feature of the Legacy Plan allowing restoration depending on the System's funding level over time.

 Other components of implementation of the Plan of Adjustment proceeded between December 2014 and March 2015, and included dismissal of related litigation proceedings, including DPFRS's appeal of the Bankruptcy Court's eligibility determination in the United States Court of Appeals for the Sixth Circuit.
-The process of implementing the Plan of Adjustment is expected to continue through 2016 and beyond, with monitoring, compliance, and other activity by DPFRS, its Board of Trustees, and its Investment Committee.
+The process of implementing the Plan of Adjustment is expected to continue through 2016 and beyond, with monitoring, compliance, and other activity by DPFRS, its board of trustees, and its Investment Committee.
 On December 1, 2014, DPFRS provided its retirees and beneficiary members with applications for the Income Stabilization Program (the "ISF Program") established as part of the State Contribution Agreement, another facet of the Pension Settlement.
 The ISF Program, supported by City funds arising from an unlimited tax general obligation bonds settlement, is intended to ensure that the most financially vulnerable retirees and beneficiaries do not fall below the poverty line as a result of bankruptcy-related pension changes.
 The ISF Program was implemented March 1, 2015, along with other bankruptcy-related pension benefit changes.

 As of March 1, 2015, less than three months after the effective date of the Plan of Adjustment, DPFRS successfully implemented the vast majority of benefit changes required by the Plan.
-DPFRS continues to implement the Plan of Adjustment, which includes ongoing compliance and additional reporting requirements by the Board and the Investment Committee, annual review of benefit levels, and essentially provides for a 40-year plan to close the DPFRS underfunded Legacy Plan liability.
+In fiscal year 2016, DPFRS continued to implement the Plan of Adjustment, which includes ongoing compliance and meeting additional periodic and interim reporting requirements by the Board and the Investment Committee to the City, the Foundation for Detroit's Future, and the State of Michigan, annual review of benefit levels, and essentially provides for a 40-year plan to close the DPFRS underfunded Legacy Plan liability.
+DPFRS met its obligations in fiscal year 2016 concerning implementation of the Plan of Adjustment.